Kyrrego/Kyrrego/README.md

 - 👋 Hi, I’m @Kyrrego
-- 👀 I’m interested in Quantum Machine Learning
+- 👀 I’m interested in
-- 🌱 I’m currently learning automation/physics in Tsinghua University
+- 🌱 I’m currently learning automation in Tsinghua University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...